The Calculate Composite Index tool combines multiple numeric variables to create a single index.

 Example scenarios for using this tool include the following:

-• An environmental protection department wants to create an air quality index to inform public policy and the public about pollution.
+- Members of an environmental protection department want to create an air quality index to inform public policy and the public about pollution.
 They collect data from monitoring stations corresponding to criteria pollutants.
 An analyst can then run the Calculate Composite Index tool to combine the individual pollutant indicators into a single air quality index.

-• A jurisdiction wants to apply for an infrastructure grant.
-To qualify for the grant, they must prove that the resources will go to underserved communities.
-They can create an index that combines infrastructure and demographic variables to identify the most underserved areas.
+- A jurisdiction wants to apply for an infrastructure grant.
+To qualify for the grant, it must prove that the resources will go to underserved communities.
+It can create an index that combines infrastructure and demographic variables to identify the most underserved areas.

 The Calculate Composite Index tool includes configurations for inputs, index settings, and the result layer.